dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

 ### These resources form a kind of Triumvirate

+- this and the definitions of resources need to be introduced earlier.
 - introduce the notion of triumvirate before/after discussing (..types in relation to other types)